Juddling/laravel-runtime-errors/readme.md

 The following artisan commands are added:

 ```
 runtime-errors
+  runtime-errors:dd                             Flags all calls to the dd() function
   runtime-errors:route-calls                    Checks your route calls to see if they map to a registered named route
   runtime-errors:route-definitions              Checks your route definitions to see if they point to an existing controller action
-  runtime-errors:view-calls                     Checks your view calls to see if they map to a file that exists.
+  runtime-errors:view-calls                     Checks your view calls to see if they map to a file that exists
 ```

 Example output: